AndroDevcd/Sharp/README.md

       println("im looping!");
 }
 ```

- the above illustration creates an **anonymous** for loop that does the tracking or loop iteration for you
+The above illustration creates an **anonymous** for loop that does the tracking or loop iteration for you

-Sharp has a multi-language inspired syntax taking the beauty of languages such as JavaScript, python, Java, and C#.
+Sharp has a multi-language inspired syntax taking the beauty of languages such as JavaScript, python, Java, Go, and C#.
 While expressing it in a more concise way. sharp supports anonymous functions that make it easy to abstract away blocks of code without the need to have thousands of external functions in your code.

 ```javascript
 mod app;